SALVATION IS DELIVERANCE FROM SIN

 It appears that the outer darkness is reserved for the children of the Kingdom who have proved to be unworthy of the Kingdom.

-Raging waves of the sea, foaming out their own shame; wandering stars, to whom is reserved the blackness of darkness for ever.
+raging waves of the sea, foaming up their own shame; wandering stars for whom is reserved the blackness of darkness forever.
 (Jude 1:13)

 Jesus stated that the lukewarm members of the church of the Laodiceans would be vomited from His mouth.
 The destiny of the defeated believers, while it may not be to spend eternity in the Lake of Fire with the devil and his angels, may be extremely unpleasant and may endure for eternity.